nikolozsec/webr/README.md

 # webR #

-webR is a simple tool that helps you retrieve http status codes for list of websites, take website screenshots with Chrome Driver.
+webR is a simple tool that helps you retrieve HTTP status codes for list of URLs, take URL screenshots with Chrome Driver.

-You need to have a Google Chrome browser installed and executable of ChromeDriver which matches yourr browser version.

-Get Chrome Driver from: https://sites.google.com/a/chromium.org/chromedriver/downloads

-### Install ####

-`pip install -r requirements.txt`

 ### Features ###